-We've supported thousands of proud parents start their families using IUI.
-We're here to help you on your pathway to parenthood.
+We’ve helped thousands of parents start their families using IUI for male infertility, and we’re here to support you every step of the way on your journey to parenthood.

 In some cases, IUI may not be enough to overcome male fertility challenges.
 We can help you become a parent using your own sperm using other treatment options, including sperm retrieval and ICSI.